Jump to 1888-1927; 1927-1939; 1940s; 1950s; 1960s; 1970s; 1980s; 1990s; 2010s; 2020s

 SCREENPLAY

-winner: Ethan Coen and Joel Coen, from the novel by Cormac McCarthy (No Country For Old Men)
+nominees: Ethan Coen and Joel Coen, from the novel by Cormac McCarthy (No Country For Old Men); Paul Thomas Anderson, from the novel Oil! by Upton Sinclair (There Will Be Blood)

 SPECIAL AWARDS